billwear/billwear.github.io/index.md

 ---
-layout: home
+layout: default
 title: "DevRel & Tech Writer"
 ---

 I didn't set out to be a physicist.
 I set out to understand things — machines, systems, people, language, why some structures hold and others collapse.
 Turns out the same principles keep showing up everywhere.
-I've been working out [seventeen of them](https://billwear.github.io/about).
+I've been working out [seventeen of them](/about).
 This is where I write about that.

 I'm also an independent DevRel consultant and technical writer — 30 years in the field, six at Canonical as developer advocate for MAAS.
 [Work with me.](/consulting/)